input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 This is the core of what is required to execute Plutus scripts on the Cardano chain.

 ## Exercise
-### Part 1: Reminder on generating keys and building simple transactions
+### Part 1: Generating keys and building simple transactions

 Use cardano_cli to create a new set of keys and addresses.